 Deciding to see a therapist can be a daunting first step.
-We can all struggle at different times of our lives and people seek professional help for a multitude of problems, particularly when we feel stuck or overwhelmed and it has become difficult to make sense of our thoughts, feelings and behaviours.
+We can all struggle at different times of our lives and people seek professional help for a multitude of problems, particularly when feeling stuck or overwhelmed or it has become difficult to make sense of thoughts, feelings and behaviours.

 First and foremost, I believe it is important that you find the right therapist with whom you can build trust, knowing that you are in safe hands.
 I am a Psychodynamic Psychotherapist, Counsellor and Supervisor and have many years experience in both the public and private sector, working with people from diverse backgrounds and cultures who bring a wide range of emotional and psychological issues.
-I am a warm and empathetic therapist with professional training to a high standard, holding a Masters in Psychodynamic Psychotherapy & Counselling and Accreditation with the BACP (British Association for Counselling and Psychotherapy).
+I am a warm, empathetic yet challenging therapist with professional training to a high standard.
+I hold a Masters in Psychodynamic Psychotherapy & Counselling and Accreditation with the BACP (British Association for Counselling and Psychotherapy).
 You can find testimonials from some of my clients here: https://citylondonpsychotherapy.co.uk/testimonials/

-Alongside offering medium and longer-term in-depth therapy, I also have extensive experience working in a short-term model (ranging from 6 to 16 sessions).
+Alongside offering medium and longer-term in-depth therapy, I also have extensive experience working in a short-term model (typically ranging from 6 to 20 sessions).
 I have been a Guest Lecturer on the Birkbeck Masters course in Psychodynamic Counselling and Psychotherapy where I have run workshops on "short-term work" for trainee therapists.

 My Practice - location and fees:

 For face to face sessions my consulting rooms are located in a tranquil and private setting in the heart of the City, a few minutes walk from City Thameslink Rail Station (Holborn Viaduct exit) and five minutes walk from Farringdon (rail and tube) and Chancery Lane tube stations. www.citylondonpsychotherapy.co.uk

-I operate a sliding scale with fees starting from £70 per 50 minute session, plus a limited number of lower fee/concessionary rates.
+I operate a sliding scale with fees starting from £80 per 50 minute session.

 Providing a safe and confidential setting, I work with people to help them explore the root causes of their problems.